“I never thought I’d say this out loud… but sometimes, I hate being a mum.”

 But the truth is, you’re not.

-It simply makes you a mum.
+It simply mean that you are a mum.

 And the reality is, no amount of preparation can get you truly ready for motherhood.